Advertising

 Better ad performance is a win-win for ad providers and publishers.
 Said another way:

-• Poor ad performance impacts publisher business metrics
+• Poor ad performance impacts publishers' business metrics

 • Poor ad performance impacts ad business metrics